rajnishmsrit/jsserver/notes/system-design/Rendering Patterns.md

+- CSR - Client Side Rendering
+	- Basic way in which js controlls everything
+	- optimization available are only script preload/async/defer
+- SSR - Server Side Rendering
+	- Not advisable as every request will be served, which isn't advisable.
+	- Needs an active server
+- Isomorphic Rendering or Universal Javscript
+	- Implements both CSR and SSR - SSR for first page.\
+- Streaming SSR - How does it work?
+	- uses rendertostream of React API - via SSE
+- SSG - Static Site Generator
 	- a CDN or an Edge network
--
-- Incremental Static Generation
+- ISG - Incremental Static Generation of NextJS vs Using Deferred Static Generation (DSG) of Gatsby
 - Examples
 	- Terms and Condition
 		- CDN delivery